 $35M Verdict Animating Ex-UCLA Lineman’s Amputation

-A former lineman for UCLA lost his leg after a taxi cab collided with his motorcycle at a poorly designed intersection with a line-of-sight obstruction.
-Because the intense level of damage heavily outweighed the cab driver’s insurance policy limits, Garo Mardirossian, Esq., needed to show why California’s Department of Transportation, Caltran, shared liability for his client’s injury, surgery, and destructive impact to his career as a fitness instructor.
+A former lineman for UCLA lost his leg after a taxi cab collided with his motorcycle at a dangerous intersection.
+Because the intense level of damages heavily outweighed the cab driver’s insurance policy, Garo Mardirossian, Esq., needed to show why California’s Department of Transportation, Caltran, shared liability for his client’s damages.

 This excerpt below from the Courtroom View Network shows how Mr. Mardirossian presented the surgery animations in his closing.
 You can also watch how the entire trial unfolded on the Courtroom View Network website, where it's now featured in CVN's online video archive of high-stakes civil trials.